-Adult: Dosage is individualised based on patient's blood glucose level.
-Initially, 1 mg daily, may increase in increments of 1 mg at intervals of 1-2 weeks according to response.
+Adult: As an adjunct to diet and exercise: Dosage is individualised based on patient's blood glucose level.
+Initially, 1-2 mg daily, may increase in increments of 1-2 mg at intervals of 1-2 weeks according to response.
 Maintenance: 4 mg daily.
-Max: 6 mg daily.
-Elderly: Initially, 1 mg once daily.
+Max: 6 mg or 8 mg daily.

 Should be taken with food.
 Take immediately before or during breakfast, or the 1st main meal of the day.
 Do not skip meals.